 Food costs are at an ultimate high!
-By making use of good old pantry staples you can easily transform some everyday meals into something spectacular – without breaking the bank.
+By using good old pantry staples you can easily transform everyday meals into something spectacular – without breaking the bank.

 While olives are delicious to eat straight out of the jar, there are a few other fun ways you can use them in your daily meals.